jansvaty/jansvaty/README.md

 - 👋 Hi, I’m @jansvaty
 - 👀 I’m interested in learning programming
-- 🌱 I’m currently learning UX Design, html and CSS language
+- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on web projects focused on Web Development and user interfaces
 - 📫 You can reach me on my email jan.svaty@gmail.com